cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

 ### Using the generated data

 The generated data can be accessed and used in the app.
-Access to data is done by listening on the [`measurements`](https://pub.dev/documentation/carp_mobile_sensing/latest/runtime/SmartPhoneClientManager/measurements.html) stream from the client manager, like this:
+Access to data is done by listening on the [`measurements`](https://pub.dev/documentation/carp_mobile_sensing/latest/runtime/SmartPhoneClientManager/measurements.html) stream from the client manager:

 ```dart
 // Listening on the data stream and print them as json.